AndreBaltazar8/ablac/docs/llvm-backend.md

 subparsers remain separate.
 This keeps the ABI escape hatch explicit while all architecture syntax stays in importable Abla modules.

+`@section("name")` is the independent, target-neutral object-section policy.
+It applies to a top-level runtime function and, when that function is exported, to its foreign ABI entry as well.
+A target package can therefore keep a cache-critical or startup leaf resident in a linker-defined code section without teaching the compiler any platform name.
+It does not export or retain the function by itself, so internal functions remain eligible for inlining and dead-code elimination.

 The current `build/ablac run` path drives LLVM ORC in-process through the typed C ABI.
 It resolves the exported Abla runtime, looks up `main`, and invokes it without AOT object emission or linking.
 The bootstrap compiler uses the same